Investment Calculator

 Future Value (FV)

-The projected value of your investment at the end of the term.
+The projected value of the investment at the end of the selected period.

-The number of times per year that interest is calculated and added to the principal.
+How many times interest is calculated and added to the balance each year.

-The regular contribution amount made to an investment at specified intervals.
+The regular contribution amount added to the investment on a fixed schedule.

 Effective Annual Rate (EAR)